Geonovum/IMX-Geo/design.md

 <aside class="issue">
 TBD: rewrite this section.

-In this section, we list a set of design principles, and described a few modeling attempts, but these may not hold.
-We are now first working out, how the semantic model plays its role on the logical level.
-When we got that figured out, we will return to the conceptual model.
-We retain the old design principles and modeling attempts for now, they may or may not still be valid.
+In this section, we list a set of design principles, and describe a first modeling attempt, but these may still change profoundly.
+We decided to focus on the logical level first, in order to see how it can play a role in the orchestration engine.
+Once we understand that, and create a first logical model that works, we will return to the conceptual model.
+We retain the old design principles and modeling attempt for now - they may or may not still be valid.
 </aside>

 Conceptual modeling principles:
 <ol>
    <li>The conceptual model will be a valid UML [[MIM11]] model  on MIM level 2, with the exception that we may define extensions of MIM if we need them.</li>
-   <li>The conceptual model defines the classes of our universe of discourse (see [scope]#introduction).
+   <li>The conceptual model defines the classes of our universe of discourse (see <a href="introduction">scope</a>).
 It identifies the object types and their inherent properties, including relationships with other objects. </li>
    <li>The conceptual model describes how the classes in our universe of discourse relate to each other.
 These relationships can cross the boundaries of individual base registries.</li>
    <li>We relate all object types and properties to corresponding SKOS concepts as described in the previous section. </li>
    <li>In this conceptual model we will define relationships between objects if they are relevant for users, even though they may not be present in the source datasets (which were designed as silos).</li>